-Passports will be reviewed termly, two reviews coinciding with Parents' Evening.
+Passports will be reviewed termly, two of them coinciding with a Parents' Evening.
 The school will endeavour to hold the reviews in an informal manner, and parents' views on their child's progress will actively be sought.
 Wherever possible or appropriate, the school will involve pupils in this process.

-A Graduated Approach:
+A graduated approach: